trzy/Supermodel/Docs/README.txt

 To disable sound and music board emulation altogether, use the '-no-sound' and '-no-dsb' options.
-These will not merely mute the corresponding audio channels but will prevent the CPUs and audio chips from being emulated altogether.
+These will not merely mute the corresponding audio channels but will prevent the audio co-processors from being emulated altogether.
 Save states generated with these settings may not be able to properly restore audio when loaded after emulation is re-enabled.